Property Management Tips and Tricks

-If you’re a property manager for a multifamily apartment building or community, especially a larger one, you are probably busier than ever.
-Between juggling current renter issues, onboarding new residents, meeting potential tenants, and navigating changing health and safety guidelines, you’re likely stretched thin.
+If you’re a property manager for an apartment building, especially a larger one, you are probably busier than ever.
+Between juggling current resident issues, onboarding new tenants, meeting potential renters, and overseeing property maintenance, residential property managers and property owners are likely stretched thin.
 Fortunately, there are a few simple and innovative property management solutions you can follow to free up time and make your property management service better, as well as help you be a good property manager for your renters.

 Here are a few property management tips and tricks to make future property management easier and more efficient and help you be a more successful property manager.

 Property management basics argue that a residential property manager’s goal, aside from ensuring resident satisfaction, is to increase efficiency and optimise operations.
 To find areas of improvement for your rental property, start by using these tips and answering the following questions:

 Which tasks take too much of my time?
 Oftentimes, there are tasks that a property manager or property owner wants to focus on that end up taking a backseat to repetitive and sometimes tedious but necessary tasks.
 If you find yourself spending significant amounts of time on repetitive administrative tasks, it may be worthwhile for you to consider outsourcing those tasks to a support employee, app, or service.
 Even outsourcing one task can save precious minutes, even hours of your time.
 Over the space of a year, those minutes can add up.

 What are my residents’ most common complaints?
 Providing a desirable community environment starts with observing common complaints or even surveying residents for their most desired amenity ideas.
 Consider giving tenants a suggestion box or an outlet to provide anonymous feedback about issues they’re having around the community.
 Proactively addressing complaints and suggestions can show current and potential renters that they are valued and also help you find operational issues you might not have realised were a concern.